On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Introduction

 \textbf{Acknowledgments.} I would like to thank Prof. Jean-Michel Bismut, and Prof. Werner M\"{u}ller for encouraging me to work on this subject, and for many useful discussions.
 I also thank Dr. Taiwang Deng for educating me about the cohomology of arithmetic groups, and Dr. Ksenia Fedosova for explanations of her results on the hyperbolic case.

 This work is carried out during my stay in Max Planck Institute for Mathematics (MPIM) in Bonn.
 I also want to express my sincere gratitude to MPIM for providing so nice research environment.
+Last but not least, I also would like to thank the anonymous referee(s) for the suggestions and comments that greatly improved the paper.